Your introduction to Visium HD: Spatial biology in high definition

 While we plan to provide access to additional tissue preparations and chemistries with the Visium HD assay, our v1 fresh frozen Visium Spatial Gene Expression assay leverages a reverse transcription–based chemistry and is therefore species agnostic, making it a good option for whole transcriptome spatial transcriptomics in less common animal models, such as rat or zebrafish.
 Additionally, our v2 Visium CytAssist Spatial Gene and Protein Expression assay measures whole transcriptome gene expression and highly multiplexed protein expression from the same FFPE tissue sections, and therefore may provide value to your current research.

-Visium HD is compatible with human and mouse formalin-fixed paraffin-embedded (FFPE) tissues.
-The Visium HD Spatial Gene Expression Tested Tissue List provides a detailed list of the types of tissues tested in-house and any important considerations we recommend when processing.
+Visium HD is compatible with human and mouse fresh frozen (FF), fixed frozen, and formalin-fixed paraffin-embedded (FFPE) tissues.
+Our experimental planning and design resources provide a detailed list of the types of tissues tested in-house and any important considerations we recommend when processing.
 This is not a restrictive list of compatible tissues, so if a tissue of interest isn’t on this list, that doesn’t mean it’s incompatible.
 It just has not yet been tested!
 Generally, if a tissue type has been successful with the v2 Visium CytAssist Spatial Gene Expression assay, we expect it will also work with Visium HD.

 Archived clinical samples are among the compatible FFPE samples tested for Visium HD, including FFPE blocks or pre-sectioned tissue slides.
 There is no special protocol for specific tissue types or conditions; rather, Visium HD leverages a universal FFPE-compatible protocol that does not require additional optimization.
 This protocol has been validated across FFPE tissue storage conditions as well, including freshly sectioned tissue, archived tissue, and cover-slipped tissue.